Missouri Citizens Militia

 The Missouri Citizens Militia (MCM) is a private militia in the U.S. state of Missouri.

-Foundation
+History and description

-It was founded in 2010 by Aaron Penberthy.
+The Missouri Citizens Militia was founded in 2010 by Aaron Penberthy.

-In 2017 the general officer Jeremy Decker denied they were an anti-government militia.
 The Missouri Citizens Militia is distinct from the state's National Guard and state defense force in that it is not associated with or funded by the state or federal governments.

+In 2017, MCM general officer Jeremy Decker denied they were an anti-government militia.

 Activities

 The Missouri Citizens Militia has been involved in several regionally located public activities (usually training in Missouri Ozark Mountains), including: